-For the first time in years, Challenge Grants were refunded last Session, but only for the current year.
+Challenge Grants have been funded the last two sessions.
 Chapter 420.622, Florida Statutes establishes the Challenge Grant Program and establishes criteria for local grant awards, competitively procured by the State Office on Homelessness.
 Palm Beach County supports providing a sustainable funding source for Challenge Grants.
 The County also supports a simplification of the Challenge Grant award process.
 Recommendations for simplification include: